MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy-deployment.md

 >Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows 10

-Always On VPN requires a specific process to deploy to Always On VPN connections for remote Windows 10 client computers that are domain joined.
+Always On VPN requires a specific process to deploy the Always On VPN connections for remote Windows 10 client computers that are domain joined.
 At a high level, the deployment process consists of these four primary steps:

 1. **[Configure the Always On VPN Server Infrastructure](vpn-deploy-server-infrastructure.md)**.
     a.
 AD DS: Enable certificate autoenrollment in Group Policy for both computers and users, create the VPN Users Group, the VPN Servers Group, and the NPS Servers Group, and add members to each group.